-- GPA Up to 40 points (GPA multiplied by 10).

-- TEAS Allied Health Exam Up to 15 points.

-- Observation/Evaluation Up to 10 points.

-- Observation Hours:

-8 hours = 1 point 9-16 hours = 2 points

-17-24 hours = 4 points

-- Clinical Observation Evaluation Up to 6 points. - Interview Up to 35 points

-Students will receive points during the interview for General Education Courses, Educational Experience and Current Licensure.
-Points will be assigned on a sliding scale based on the following:

-- BIO 163, ENG 111, ENG 114, MAT 110, CIS 111, PSY 150, HUM Elective completed with a grade of "C" or better. - Health Occupations/Allied Health courses completed with a grade of "C" or better in high school. - Currently licensed Nurse Aide I/Nurse Aide II, LPN or EMT.
+- GPA Up to 40 points (GPA multiplied by 10). - TEAS Allied Health Exam Up to 15 points.
+Observation/Evaluation Up to 10 points. - Observation/Evaluation Observation Hours: - 8 hours = 1 point - 9-16 hours = 2 points 17-20 hours = 3 points - 21-24 hours = 4 points - Clinical Observation Evaluation - Interview Up to 35 points Students will receive points during the interview for General Education Courses, Educational Experience and Current Licensure.
+Points will be assigned on a sliding scale based on the following: - BIO 163, ENG 111, ENG 114, MAT 143, PSY 150, COM 140 completed with a grade of "C" or better. - Health Occupations/Allied Health courses completed with a grade of "C" or better in high school. - Currently licensed Nurse Aide I/Nurse Aide II, LPN or EMT.
 Documentation must be submitted to Admissions prior to the deadline to receive points. - Interview skills and professional presentation